Go to content

 • Some visitors found the text too small to read

-Fixing the usability issues
+Fixing these usability issues

-New format for personal identity number
+Adding another format for personal identity number

 Despite explaining that visitors had to enter their personal identity numbers using the format YYYYMMDDNNNN, we added support for YYMMDDNNNN.
-It was just lazy of us to not support it initially.

-Importing data more frequently
+Importing appointment data more frequently

-Tips for configuring email clients
+Tips for setting up email clients

 Putting up posters about the tablet